 Bridge History

-The second half of the 19th century saw the increase of commercial development in East London.
+The second half of the 19th century saw an increase of commercial development in East London.
 As a result, the area became extremely crowded which led to the necessity of a bridge across the Thames.
-In 1876, the City of London Corporation decided the problem could no longer be delayed and faced a huge challenge of building a bridge.
+In 1876, the City of London Corporation decided that it could no longer delay the problem and took on the huge challenge of building a bridge.
 The “Special Bridge or Subway Committee” formed to generate ideas, and opened a public competition to design the crossing.
 Over 50 designs were submitted.
 But it wasn’t until 1884 that they approved city architect Sir Horace Jones’s design.
 He put forward a proposal for a low-level bridge on the bascule principle.

 “Bascule” is derived from the French word for see-saw.
 The bascule bridge is a kind of drawbridge which works on a pivot.
 It has a heavy weight at one end to balance the greater length of the other.